pmean/build-website/text/03/barpie.md

        Misc.
 Costs^2^        61.56    70.06          43.32
   ------------------- ------------ -------- -------------- ---------

-^1^includes items like cost of the pet, initial shots, litter box, collar, aquarium, etc.
+^1^includes items like cost of the pet
+- initial shots
+- litter box,
+collar
+- aquarium
+- etc.
 ^2^yearly cost.
 This cost will vary based on the size of the pet.

-The initial cost would include the cost of the pet, litter box for a cat, collar and leash for a dog, aquarium for fish, and so forth.
+The initial cost would include the cost of the pet
+- litter box for a
+cat
+- collar and leash for a dog
+- aquarium for fish
+- and so forth.
 These are also averages and would not apply to someone who gets diamond studded collars for their pets.
 Also the average food cost for a small Yorkie is not going to compare the average food cost for a big